 Blackstar Premium Cars: For those who want a little more room, they drive the BMW 740li which has more legroom in the back seat.
 Request a quote online.

 Empire CLS: This service stands out because they own every car and chauffeurs are full-time employees, which allows incredible quality control.
 Empire CLS is what many CEOs, Hollywood elite, and travel agents use and you will get what you pay for.
 They also have luxury vans, limos and luxury motorcoaches for larger parties in addition to VIP meet and greet services.

-A variety of rideshare services exist in San Diego with Uber and Lyft as the most popular.
+A variety of rideshare services exist in San Diego with Uber ($5 off your first ride) and Lyft as the most popular.
 They work very well across town.